YouPers/yp-backend/README-error.md

         return error.handleError(err, next);
     }

-## Rest Errors
+### Rest Errors

 see error.js for a list of error codes
 usage: RestError(message, cause)

     return next(new error.MissingParameterError({
         required: 'id'
     }));

-## Error Logging API
+### Error Logging API

+Errors are posted/logged in the backend

 POST /error